Before filing the Articles of Organization to form a North Carolina LLC, you need to select a North Carolina Registered Agent for your LLC.

-A Registered Agent in North Carolina is a person or company who agrees to accept legal mail on behalf of your LLC in case your business gets sued.
+A North Carolina Registered Agent is a person or company who agrees to accept legal mail on behalf of your LLC in case your business gets involved in a lawsuit.

-In North Carolina, your Registered Agent can also serve as a general point of contact for receiving business and tax notices, payment reminders, and other documents.
+North Carolina Registered Agents can also serve as a general point of contact for receiving business and tax notices, payment reminders, and other documents.

 Your North Carolina Registered Agent must also be available during normal business hours (9am – 5pm) in case Service of Process arrives.
-Service of Process includes delivery of legal documents such as complaints, summons, and/or subpoenas.
+Service of Process for an LLC includes delivery of legal documents such as complaints, summons, and/or subpoenas.

-In short, this is how the North Carolina court and legal systems works.
-By providing a reliable North Carolina street address and a Registered Agent of record, the delivery of legal mail and court documents can be tracked.
+In short, this is how the North Carolina court and legal systems work.
+By providing a reliable North Carolina physical address and a Registered Agent of record, the delivery of legal mail and court documents can be tracked.
 It’s similar to how ‘certified mail return receipt’ works.
 It creates a physical record that something was delivered.

 Can I be my own Registered Agent in North Carolina?

-Yes, you can be your own North Carolina Registered Agent, as long as you meet the requirements mentioned in the next section.
+Yes, you can be your LLC’s Registered Agent, as long as you meet the requirements mentioned in the next section.

 However, you actually have 3 options when forming an LLC in North Carolina:

-Option 3: You can hire a North Carolina Registered Agent Service, technically known as a Commercial Registered Agent.
+- You can hire an NC Registered Agent Service, technically known as a Commercial Registered Agent.

-Important: If your Registered Agent is going to be an individual (you, a friend, or a family member), that individual needs to be a resident of North Carolina and be at least 18 years of age.
+Important: If your Registered Agent is going to be an individual (you, a friend, or a family member), that individual must be a resident of North Carolina and be at least 18 years of age.

 What’s the best Registered Agent option to choose?

-• If you have a street address located in North Carolina (such as a home or office address), and are available during business hours, you can be your own Registered Agent.
+If you have a physical address located in North Carolina (such as a home or office address), and are available during business hours, you can be your LLC’s Registered Agent.

-• If you don’t have a street address in North Carolina, and you don’t have a friend or family member’s address that you can use (or prefer not to), you can hire a North Carolina Registered Agent Service Company.
+If you don’t have a street address in North Carolina, and you don’t have a friend or family member’s address that you can use (or prefer not to), you can hire an NC Registered Agent Service.

-Quick Tip: The terms “North Carolina Registered Agent Services” and “North Carolina Commercial Registered Agent” mean the same thing.
+Note: The terms “North Carolina Registered Agent Service” and “North Carolina Commercial Registered Agent” mean the same thing.
 We will use them both interchangeably.

-North Carolina Registered Agent Service Companies specialize in receiving Service of Process (legal mail) on behalf of your North Carolina LLC.
+A North Carolina Registered Agent Service specializes in receiving Service of Process (legal mail) on behalf of your North Carolina LLC.
 Most Registered Agent Services in North Carolina cost between $100 and $300 per year.

-Once hired, they will receive Service of Process on behalf of your North Carolina LLC and then forward it to you by mail, or scan and upload it to your online account.
+Once hired, your Registered Agent Service will receive Service of Process on behalf of your North Carolina LLC and then forward it to you by mail, or scan and upload it to your online account.